aaronbloomfield/ccc/hws/arbitrage/index.md

 In this assignment you are going to create a Python program to perform [arbitrage trading](../../slides/applications.html#/arbitrage) on the blockchain.
 Your trading will be between a number of different of your TokenDEX instances from the [DEX](../dex/index.html) ([md](../dex/index.md)) assignment.

+Regardless of what you named your token cryptocurrency, we are going to refer to it as 'TC' here (for Token Cryptocurrency).

 ### Changelog

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.
 So far there aren't any significant changes to report.